Sadler's Wells Theatre

-Sadler's Wells Theatre is a London performing arts venue, located in Rosebery Avenue, Islington.
+Sadler's Wells Theatre is a performing arts venue in London, located in Rosebery Avenue, Islington.
 The present-day theatre is the sixth on the site.
 Sadler's Wells grew out of a late 17th-century pleasure garden and was opened as a theatre building in the 1680s.

 Lacking the requisite licence to perform straight drama, the house became known for dancing, performing animals, pantomime, and spectacular entertainments such as sea battles in a huge water tank on the stage.
 In the mid-19th century, when the law was changed to remove restrictions on staging drama, Sadler's Wells became celebrated for the seasons of plays by Shakespeare and others presented by Samuel Phelps between 1844 and 1862.
 From then until the early 20th century the theatre had mixed fortunes, eventually becoming abandoned and derelict.

 The philanthropist and theatre owner Lilian Baylis bought and rebuilt the theatre in 1926.
 Together with Baylis's Old Vic, Sadler's Wells became home to dance, drama and opera companies that developed into the Royal Ballet, the National Theatre and English National Opera.
 From the 1930s to the 1980s the theatre was home to 21 London seasons by the D'Oyly Carte Opera Company; from the 1950s to the 1970s the English Opera Group, founded by Benjamin Britten, had its London base at Sadler's Wells; and between the 1950s and 1980s the Handel Opera Society staged productions there.
 Visiting dance troupes included the Alvin Ailey and Merce Cunningham companies, the Dance Theatre of Harlem, London Contemporary Dance Theatre and the Ballet Rambert.

 The current theatre dates from 1998.
 It consists of two performance spaces: a 1,500-seat main auditorium and the Lilian Baylis Studio, with extensive rehearsal rooms and technical facilities also housed within the site.
 Sadler's Wells is now chiefly known as a dance venue.
 As well as hosting visiting companies, the theatre is also a producing house, with associated artists and companies who create original works for the theatre.
 Sadler's Wells maintains an additional base at the Peacock Theatre in the West End as well as opening a new theatre, Sadler's Wells East Theatre, in Stratford, London in 2025.